1mckenna/esp32_iGrill/README.md

 # ESP32_iGrill
-ESP32 BLE Client for the Weber iGrill 2 Device
+ESP32 BLE Client for the Weber iGrillv2 and v3 Devices

 This will connect to an iGrill deivce and then publish the temperatures of the probes and the iGrill Device battery level to MQTT for use in Home Automation systems.